 Wendy Rawlings is the author of Time for Bed, The Agnostics, and Come Back Irish.
 She is the recipient of residency fellowships from The MacDowell Colony, Virginia Center for the Creative Arts, and Yaddo.
 She was also awarded the John Farrar Fellowship in Fiction at the Bread Loaf Writers' Conference.
 Her nonfiction has appeared in AGNI, Creative Nonfiction, Colorado Review, the 2016 Pushcart Prize anthology, and other magazines.
 She teaches and directs the MFA program at the University of Alabama.

 ELIZABETH SCHMUHL-Poetry/Publishing Instructor

 Elizabeth Schmuhl is a multidisciplinary artist and the author of Premonitions (Wayne State University Press) and Presto Agitato: A Dictionary of Modern Movement (Zoo Cake Press & Dancing Girl Press).
-Her book of paintings created with natural ink from her farm, The Four Seasons, is forthcoming from Greying Ghost.
+Her book of paintings created with natural ink from her farm, The Four Seasons, is out from Greying Ghost.
 She illustrates essays for The Rumpus, has taught writing at the University of Michigan, Ann Arbor, and worked in digital development at the Kennedy Center for Performing Arts.
 She is Shamel Pitts’ Artistic Manager and also works at the University of Michigan, Ann Arbor.
 She recently performed at the Detroit Institute of Arts for the Detroit Dance Festival.
-Her work appears in Michigan Quarterly Review, PANK, Hobart, and elsewhere.
+Her work appears in Michigan Quarterly Review, PANK, Hobart, Dance Magazine, and elsewhere.